janayuv/import-manager/.github/README.md

 **Jobs:**

 - **test-frontend**: Runs linting, testing, and building of the React frontend
-- **test-tauri**: Builds and tests the Tauri application on Windows, macOS, and Ubuntu
+- **test-tauri**: Builds and tests the Tauri application on Windows only
 - **security-audit**: Runs security audits for both npm and Cargo dependencies

 ### 2. Release Workflow (`.github/workflows/release.yml`)